Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Neural-network architecture and training

 \section{Neural-network architecture and training}

 The hyperparameters of the neural-network architecture and training are summarized in Table~\ref{tab:nn_details}.
-With respect to Ref.~\cite{2024PhRvD.110j3037P} (see their Table~III), we adopt a simpler embedding network, consisting of a single hidden layer with $50$ neurons (instead of two hidden layers with $150$ neurons each), and we train with a larger number of simulations ($3\times 10^5$ fixed, compared to at most $1\times 10^5$).
+With respect to Ref.~\cite{2024PhRvD.110j3037P} (see their Table~III), we adopt a simpler embedding network, consisting of a single hidden layer with $50$ neurons (instead of two hidden layers with $150$ neurons each), but with a slightly larger output dimension ($192$ versus $128$).
+We also train the network using a larger number of simulations ($3\times 10^5$ fixed, compared to at most $1\times 10^5$).
 These changes resulted in a more robust inference in our case.